SWI-Prolog/npm-swipl-wasm/README.md

 ## TODO

-- More examples (how to bundle with webpack)
 - Integrate with SWI-Prolog CI
 - TypeScript types for Prolog.js (and the Query interface)
 - Use EcmaScript modules as output: